-What annual increases are based on.
+What are annual increases based on?
 Some policy riders increase the benefit based on a fixed percentage.
 Others use the Consumer Price Index.
 Some disability insurance carriers offer a choice between the two.

-How much benefits will increase each year.
+How much will benefits increase each year?
 Fixed-rate increases are typically 3 percent.
 COLAs based on a third-party index will set a minimum of 1 percent or 2 percent.
 The cap might be 6 percent.

 If a fixed percentage is used, note whether the increase is based on simple interest or compound interest.
 Compound interest increases the benefit amount more than simple interest.
 That’s because it is calculated based on principal and accumulated interest.

-What happens to your benefit amount if you’re able to work again.
+What happens to your benefit amount if you’re able to work again?
 Say your original benefit was $10,000 a month.
 After three years with a 3-percent fixed annual increase, you would be receiving $10,600.

 Then you return to work.
 Your benefits stop.
-If you became disabled again, some carriers would reset the monthly benefit to $10,000.
+If you become disabled again, some carriers would reset the monthly benefit to $10,000.
 Others would pay out the $10,600 you were collecting at the end of your disability period.

 Catastrophic Disability Rider

 Most major carriers offer a catastrophic disability rider.
-The rider can help pay for care needed due to a catastrophic injury or illness.
+The rider can help pay for the care needed due to a catastrophic injury or illness.

 - You suffer a complete loss of at least one of these senses: speech; hearing in both ears; sight in both eyes; or use of both hands, both feet, or one hand and one foot.